 - Cost is much lower per square foot of growing area.

 - Tunnel ventilation is very simple.
-Temperatures inside can be monitored by adjusting the sides, end door, and peak vents.
+Temperatures inside can be monitored by adjusting the sides, end door and peak vents.

-- High Tunnels are covered in high-quality greenhouse film or woven polyethylene fabric.
+- High tunnels are covered in high-quality greenhouse film or woven polyethylene fabric.

-Six Tips to Winterize Your Irrigation System
+Five Tips to Winterize Your Irrigation System

-In most of the country, there is a real concern about freezing and frost damage to a drip system during winter.
-There are two areas of interest: the beginning of a system (timer, valves, and filter) and low spots in the system where water may settle.
+In most of the U.S., freezing and frost damage to a drip system during winter are real concerns.
+Two areas can be particular problem spots: the beginning of a system (timer, valves and filter) and low spots in the system where water may settle.

-- Use the Female hose plug fitting (HPLUG) to plug the beginning of the mainline tubing or use a plastic bag tied over the opening.
+- Use the female hose plug fitting (HPLUG) to plug the beginning of the mainline tubing, or use a plastic bag tied over the opening.
 Do not leave lines open.

 - After the main water supply (faucet or valve) is shut off, open all manual valves and set all automated valves to manual open.
-Remove all end fittings, drain any water, and then loosely replace the ends.
+Remove all end fittings, drain any water and then loosely replace the ends.

 - Another practice is to blow compressed air through the lines after opening the end cap.